How to Cope with a Terrifying Planet

 Part of the problem is that humans evolved to survive in a world of predators, not smartphone news feeds.
 “Our brains are wired to look for danger and monitor it.
 And that worked better when you were looking for danger in the real world so the scope was limited,” McNaughton-Cassill says.
 “But now we’re seeing danger everywhere, all the time.”

-Pam Ramsden, a psychology lecturer at the UK’s University of Bradford, says that this constant sense of danger can give some people symptoms that resemble post-traumatic stress disorder (PTSD).
+Pam Ramsden, a psychology lecturer at the UK’s University of Bradford, says that this constant sense of danger can give some people symptoms that resemble post-traumatic stress disorder.
 Her studies have found that some people are more vulnerable to this, a group she calls the “supervigilant.”

 “They’re the ones who are constant worriers: They’re the ones who worry about the weather; when they’re driving [they worry about] car accidents,” she tells me.
 “Those are the ones who are more susceptible to PTSD.”
 These people are also more prone to seeking out these traumatic videos and watching them over and over again.
 “They are drawn to them, traumatizing themselves, and I can’t tell you why,” she says.
 (She is currently studying this question.)